 A bathroom is often cited as the most unsafe area in the house for seniors, most especially those who have significant mobility issues.
 According to the National Institute on Aging (NIA), more than one in three seniors age 65 and over fall each year, and 80% of these falls occur in the bathroom.
 The National Council for Aging Care reports that every 11 seconds, a senior receives treatment in the ER due to a fall.

 That is why bathroom safety is extremely important when you have a senior parent or patient in your home or residential care facility.
+According to Illuminating Facts, more and more seniors are living with with family in traditional homes which means traditional bathrooms that might not be safe.
 Fortunately, implementing bathroom safety for seniors is not at all complicated.
 Maintaining your bathroom clean and well-lit, and installing several safety devices are the chief ways to make your bathroom safe for your senior patients.

 What makes a bathroom especially dangerous for seniors?